TheRandomLabs/RandomPatches/README.md

 Additionally, RandomPatches adds a dismount key binding, which allows the dismount key to be different from the sneak key.

-RandomPatches also makes standalone modifier keys not conflict with key combinations with that modifier key, which seems to be intended Forge behavior.

 ### Window title and icon (client-sided)